bahamapascal/ICCR/README.md

 iccrDir
 This specifies the base ICCR installation directory.
 By default it is set to /opt/iccr

-iccrLogLevel
-This property specifies the logging level used by the ICCR process.
-When set to DEBUG (iccrLogLevel=DEBUG), then ICCR will write more verbose output to the log file (the log file location is /opt/iccr/logs/iccr.log).
-The default value is DEBUG

 iccrPortNumber
 This property specifies the port number that ICCR will listen for incoming client API requests.
 It can be changed by a client application through the ICCR API.
 The default value is 14266 (iccrPortNumber=14266)